phreppo/pilisp/README.md

 ### Installing with Meson ###

 These commands should run on any OS.
-To build the `ninja.build` file run
+To build the `ninja.build` file run.
+The `-Dc_args` will add optimizations.

 ```
-meson build
+meson build -Dc_args=-Og
 ```

 To build the executable in the `build` directory run